vilaroo/tachiyomi-extensions/README.md

 # Usage

-[Download links to be added]

-It is currently possible to use extension sources.
+Extension sources are considered pre-release.
 They are installed and uninstalled like apps, in .apk format.
 The plan is to have a UI in the main app, that will enable installing and updating extensions.
+If you want to try them now regardless, you can use the [F-Droid repo for dev versions](//github.com/inorichi/tachiyomi/wiki/FDroid-for-dev-versions).

 ## Requests